 Like every community, Jacksonville relies on qualified professionals to help keep its citizens safe.
-The area is expected to have more than 1,600 job openings for law enforcement workers between 2016 and 2024.
-Forensic science technicians have an especially rosy outlook, with projected job growth of almost 18 percent.4 That's why you would be wise to consider the criminal justice, forensic science, and crime scene technology programs offered by trade schools and colleges in Jacksonville.
+The area is expected to have more than 1,600 job openings for law enforcement workers between 2016 and 2024, according to the Florida Department of Economic Opportunity.
+Forensic science technicians have an especially rosy outlook, with projected job growth of almost 18 percent.
+That's why you would be wise to consider the criminal justice, forensic science, and crime scene technology programs offered by trade schools and colleges in Jacksonville.
 Training in these areas could help you take your place among the city's finest.

 4. Transportation and Logistics

 With three major railroads using Jacksonville as a hub, three major interstates connecting the area with the rest of the country, and a deep-water port comprising three marine terminals, the city has easy access to major markets in the U.S. and abroad.